Carpetbagger: William Furbush

 William Hines Furbush, born a mixed-race slave in Carroll County, Kentucky in 1839 received part of his education in Ohio.
 He migrated to Helena, Arkansas in 1862.
 After returning to Ohio in February 1865, he joined the Forty-second Colored Infantry.

 After the war, Furbush migrated to Liberia through the American Colonization Society, where he continued to work as a photographer.
 He returned to Ohio after 18 months and moved back to Arkansas by 1870.
 Furbush was elected to two terms in the Arkansas House of Representatives, 1873–74 (from an African-American majority district in the Arkansas Delta, made up of Phillips and Monroe counties.)
 He served in 1879–80 from the newly established Lee County.

-In 1873 the state passed a civil rights law.
-Furbush and three other black leaders, including the bill's primary sponsor, state senator Richard A. Dawson, sued a Little Rock barkeeper for refusing to serve their group.
+In 1873, the state passed a civil rights law.
+Furbush and three other black leaders, including the bill's primary sponsor, state senator Richard A. Dawson, sued a barkeeper in Little Rock, Arkansas for refusing to serve their group.
 The suit resulted in the only successful Reconstruction prosecution under the state's civil rights law.
-In the legislature Furbush worked to create a new county, Lee, from portions of Phillips, Crittenden, Monroe and St. Francis counties in eastern Arkansas, which had a black-majority population.
+In the legislature, Furbush worked to create Lee County, Arkansas, from portions of Phillips County, Crittenden County, Monroe County, and St. Francis County in eastern Arkansas, which had a black-majority population.

 Following the end of his 1873 legislative term, Furbush was appointed as county sheriff by Republican Governor Elisha Baxter.
-Furbush twice won reelection as sheriff, serving from 1873 to 1878.
+Furbush twice won re-election as sheriff, serving from 1873 to 1878.
 During his term, he adopted a policy of "fusion", a post-Reconstruction power-sharing compromise between Populist Democrats and Republicans.
-Furbush was originally elected as a Republican, but he switched to the Democratic Party at the end of his time as sheriff.
+Furbush originally was elected as a Republican, but he switched to the Democratic Party at the end of his time as sheriff.
 Democrats held most of the economic power and cooperating with them could make his future.

 In 1878, Furbush was elected again to the Arkansas House.
 His election is notable because he was elected as a black Democrat during a campaign season notorious for white intimidation of black and Republican voters in black-majority eastern Arkansas.
 He was the first-known black Democrat elected to the Arkansas General Assembly.

-In March 1879 Furbush left Arkansas for Colorado.
+In March 1879, Furbush left Arkansas for Colorado.
 He returned to Arkansas in 1888, setting up practice as a lawyer.
 In 1889, he co-founded the African American newspaper National Democrat.
 He left the state in the 1890s after it disenfranchised black voters.
 Furbush died in Indiana in 1902 at a veterans' home.